temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-test-template.md

 ###  A.	“global.properties” file
 -	there are two **browser.type** options: Chrome and Firefox
--	**organization.id** represents the organization ID used to test the template
+-	**organization.id** represents the Temenos Continuous Deployment Platform organization ID used to test the template
 -	**report.path** represents the path where the report will be saved (HTML format with CSS)

  ![](./images/report-path.png)